nottingham-neuroimaging/7T-visual-code/docs/Readme.md

 The `ResponsePixx` blocks that are part of our setup allow for really precise timing at or better than the frame rate of display.

+- Here are [some details (and code examples)](./octave-triggering.md) of how to get the scanner trigger and button presses via `octave/Psychtoolbox`
+- To trigger your `PsychoPy` experiment, looks for details here [to come!]

 ## To-dos (some physical)

 - [x] add a second display for coding (current console room display mirrors projector).
 Done.
 Thanks to AP.
 Setup on `ubuntu` now also allows for non-mirrored 2nd display